brennanhfredericks/network-monitor-client/README.md

 ### todo:

-#### high priority
-  - Application terminated by Kernel, out of memory due to queue not being cleared.
-    - []  rewrite startup code to use two threads. interface_listener_service blocking. (how to create asycio low level socket connection?)
-    - [] move from init to network.py
+- [] Filter Selection Behaviour
-  - Implement flag to filter all traffic generate by application from being send to network monitor server

-#### medium priority
-  - Implement flag to verbose output of application, remove print functions and replace with stdout and stderr pipes

-#### low priority
+  - [] by default filter any data generete between the application and the monitor server.

+- [x] Only parser traffic on the interface specified by the user. if a computer a has multiple virtual interfaces that use the (physical) interface specified by the user.
+The captured data also contains data from the virtual interfaces (docker, tunnels etc).

+- [] When monitor server is available clear any locally stored data. create a asynchronous task that loads and pushes local data into data_channel. update timestamp? clear data from disk if it has been added to the queue.
+- [] If server is unavailable spawn an asynchronous task (prediocally based on retryinterval) to check if server is available. when available change storage submmission from `local` to `remote` and clear locally stored data
-  - 802.2 Packet
+- [] 802.2 Packet
   - Other Individual LSAP address parsers (`IEEE 802.1 Bridge Spanning Tree Protocol`, `ARPANET Address Resolution Protocol (ARP)` etc)
-  - IPv6 extension headers
+- [] IPv6 extension headers
     - Implement parsers to extract information from extension headers (`Routing`,`Fragment`,`Authentication Header` etc)
-  - Checksum verifier - requires 1's complement in verification algorithm
+- [] Checksum verifier - requires 1's complement in verification algorithm
     - `IPV4`
     - `IPv6`
     - `ICMP`